MasterZul/Example-Graphic-Web-Lab-Coding/README.md

 **Project 1**
 ```
 For a Project 1, It also function as a food menu interface for online delivery.
-It has own database to store the data where the AJAX
+It has own database
+to store the data where the AJAXfunction as to open and send to database.
+JSON language been use
-function as to open and send to database.
-JSON language been use as a format to store the data.
-AngularJS is the language that
+as a format to store the data.
+AngularJS is the language thatoperate the UI logic for this
-operate the UI logic for this food menu interface.
+food menu interface.
 ```